Native title

 Additionally, the applicant may be able to negotiate an Indigenous Land Use Agreement with the relevant native title parties.

-The Guideline: an overview of native title and the Mining Act (PDF, 265.34 KB) provides more information on the above options and outlines MEG’s approach to native title.
+The Guideline: an overview of native title and the Mining Act (PDF, 265.34 KB) provides more information on the above options and outlines NSW Resources' approach to native title.

 For information specific to petroleum titles, such as petroleum exploration licences or petroleum production leases, see the Guideline: an overview of native title and the Petroleum (Onshore) Act (PDF, 259.01 KB).
-The guideline explains how the above options relate to petroleum titles and MEG’s approach to native title for petroleum titles.
+The guideline explains how the above options relate to petroleum applications and titles and MEG’s approach to native title for petroleum applications and titles.

 Please contact us if you would like more information on the options outlined above.